 Next year will be better.
 No milestone, no marker.
 I’ll open the door more easily, hand out Dum Dums to baby superheroes.
 I won’t have to think yet of the next marker, five years from now: the year I’ve lived longer without him than with him.
 I have some time to forget.

-Today, twenty years on, stumbling to find words of my own, I thought I’d let poetry, quotes, and images do the talking.
+Today, twenty years on, stumbling to find words of my own, I thought I’d let poetry do the talking.

 Here’s to you, Alan Lee Chancellor (1942-1995): Beloved Father and Husband, In Our Hearts Always, as it says on your grave marker, our final note, as if that could capture all the wondrous, confounding, unknowable parts of you.
 Our Mr. Fix-It: hope things are good in the Big Garage in the Sky.

 Born here of parents born here from parents the same, and their parents the same.— from “Song of Myself” by Walt Whitman

 and pull the blanket up to his chin